How to Detect Cash Burn Risk Before It's Too Late

 How often should I review runway?

-Monthly, at minimum.
+Monthly, at minimum, paired with a 5-minute financial health check.
 Quarterly review is too slow — by the time a quarterly report shows the problem, it's already 60–90 days old.

 When should I start fundraising?